 “In the position I play in, you need that energy and to be strong on the physical side of the game to get up and down the pitch, and also make sure I can defend and attack.
 I love driving forward and giving energy to the team and helping with our attacks.
 When I make those runs, you might make a run for yourself with the ball or you might make a run for someone else by creating space for somebody like Marcus, or whoever is on the wing, to go inside and do their magic.”

 Williams has impressed all onlookers with the level and consistency of his performances from the second he took to the senior scene.

 “You won’t see a better full debut from a full-back anywhere,”Solskjaer beamed after a maiden start in October’s draw at AZ Alkmaar.
 Then, after Williams won the decisive penalty in his next outing, in Belgrade, the Norwegian stressed:

 “The boy has no fear, he is as brave as a lion and he got us the win.
 Brandon has an absolutely great attitude.
 The boy is going to be a top, top player.”

-While the defender’s emergence has provided Solskjaer with a short-term solution to the problem of Shaw’s injury-enforced absence, it also breeds the culture of competition which the Norwegian has been striving to instil in his squad.
+While the defender’s emergence provided Solskjaer with a short-term solution to the problem of Shaw’s injury-enforced absence earlier in the season, it also bred the culture of competition which the Norwegian has been striving to instil in his squad.

-“We want to get to a place where players understand that if they play well, they will keep their place, and if they don’t, there’s competition behind them,” said the manager.
+“We want to get to a place where players understand that if they play well, they will keep their place, and if they don’t, there’s competition behind them,” the manager said previously.

 “And we’ve got good competition there now.
 Brandon’s never ever let us down and he’s definitely a lesson for everyone who wants to be a professional footballer; the attitude he’s showing.
 It’ll be up to him, me and the club to keep up that hunger.
 But I don’t expect Brandon to change, he’s got the heart for it and when you have it, you have it.”